| Home | Pictures | Thug Life Army Records | Links | Giveaways | TLARadio | TLA-PROnline | TLA Blog |

 "Hip Hop Lives" (title track) and "Kill A Rapper" lead the album project as two very relevant songs for the Hip Hop community right now.
 "Kill A Rapper" touches on the murders of popular rappers and begs the question of why Rap murders go unresolved by the police?
 "Hip Hop Lives" focuses upon Hip Hop's immortality and reminds us of the ways in which Hip Hop renews itself annually.
 For 20 years KRS-ONE and Marley Marl have been known for producing classic Rap material; "Hip Hop Lives" is clearly another classic.

 Marley Marl, real name Marlon Williams, is one of Hip Hop's first (and finest) super-producers.
-As founder of one of Hip Hop's first recording companies Cold Chillin' Records, Marley Marl assembled a roster filled with some of the finest Hip Hop talent in New York: MC Shan, Big Daddy Kane, Biz Markie, Roxanne Shanté, Kool G Rap & DJ Polo, and Masta Ace.
+As founder of one of Hip Hop's first recording companies Cold Chillin'' Records, Marley Marl assembled a roster filled with some of the finest Hip Hop talent in New York: MC Shan, Big Daddy Kane, Biz Markie, Roxanne Shanté, Kool G Rap & DJ Polo, and Masta Ace.
 His production work for those and many other artists generally boasted a bright, booming, and robust sound that -- along with his ear for a catchy sample -- helped move street-level Hip Hop's sonic blueprint into more accessible territory.
 Most important, though, were his skills as a beatmaker; Marley Marl was among the first to mine James Brown records for grooves and also learned how to craft his own drum loops through sampling, which decreased Hip Hop's reliance on tinny-sounding drum machines.

 KRS-ONE and Marley Marl met in 1986 during the height of the "answer record" era in Rap music.
 After Roxanne Shante answered UTFO and MC Shan answered L.L.Cool J, KRS-ONE and the late DJ Scott La Rock answered MC Shan's recording "Queensbridge" with the recording "South Bronx."
 Since 1986 KRS-ONE and Marley Marl have both been on a mission to preserve Hip Hop's original sound.
 This collaboration comes at a time when Hip Hop's future seems to be threatened by over-commercialized rap performances and cultural disunity.
 KRS-ONE and Marley Marl intend to change all of that.